Alkesst/pytwebot/README.md

 Class PyTweListener: This method will stop the stream if you exceed the allowed number of connections to the twitter API.
 The BotListener is just a class that extends from tweepy.StreamListener.
-The method on_status is just the actions you'll do when there's a new tweet in the stream.
+The method on_status filter the tweets and checks whether it can do something with that tweet, for example, fav it or reply to it with an image.
 The methon on_error just ends the stream if the stream raises the error 420.

 ```python
     def on_error(self, status_code):